-When not practicing law, Fred likes to hunt, fish, scuba dive and travel.
+When not practicing law, Fred likes to hunt, fish, scuba dive, and travel.
 He also enjoys volunteering with local youth organizations such as the Boy Scouts and helping the local Red Cross.
-He looks forward to continue helping people in his community and citizens of his state as he has done for more than three decades.
+He looks forward to continuing helping people in his community and citizens of his state as he has done for more than three decades.

 Arkansas – 1982